Distance Education Courses

 Yes.
 See below:

-Internet video conferencing: If we have four or five online students all enrolling in the same class, we will create a separate, online section of that class.
+Fully Remote Course: If we have an adequate number of online students all enrolling in the same class, we may create a separate, synchronous, fully-online section of that class.
 Students will meet online with their instructor via Zoom.

 What to expect in an online language classroom environment

 Our instructional staff are experts in language teaching, and many of them have decades of teaching experience.
 They are truly gifted, wonderful teachers!
-Teaching language online, however, will be a rather new experience for many of our instructors, and we expect that teachers may occasionally run into software or equipment problems requiring technical support.
+Teaching language with an online student in an otherwise in-person classroom, however, may be a rather new experience for many of our instructors, and we expect that teachers may occasionally run into software or equipment problems requiring technical support.
 SEASSI tech support staff will assist in resolving such problems as quickly as possible.
 Students should also expect to occasionally run into software or equipment problems.
 In the months and weeks prior to instruction, SEASSI tech support staff will work with each individual distance education student to work out as many technical difficulties as possible, and will similarly assist after classes begin.

 Learning a second language in a distance format will always be more challenging than face-to-face in a classroom.
 We strongly recommend that students attend SEASSI in person, rather than online, if at all possible.
 If you cannot attend SEASSI in person, however, our goal is to make your online learning experience as productive and positive as possible.